AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.markdown

 Make sure to have a terminating condition in place if you're querying large quantities of data.
 Start with a low number and increase gradually if the complexity of the network might grow substantially.
 {{% /alert %}}

-From here we have the funds pipeline for our original user, Bob, and can follow up with more questions: At whom the funds ended up?
+From here we have the funds pipeline for our original user, Bob, and can follow up with more questions: With whom did the funds end up?
 How much did each user receive?
 How long did it take the funds to end up with the final user?
 We can answer these and other questions as well as visualize the network once its collection is completed, whatever helps us gets the job done.

 Here's our diagram of the network now complete with the intermediate users we identified: